 McFarlin Library gains the Hardesty Remote Storage Facility and begins to move overflow storage there.

 The Library opens its new offsite storage facility.

 The Library celebrates the unveiling of the new Pauline M. Walter Academic Technology Labs, the Cort & Martha Dietler Cafe, the Greg Gray Commons, the Francis O'Hornett Grand Foyer, the Ann Be Graves Faculty Study, as well as the redecorated Student Study, and the former North and South Labs being returned to their original purpose as student reading rooms.

-Charles Brooks served as OLA president while a TU librarian.
+Charles Brooks serves as OLA president.